-We believe that are committed to ongoing monitoring and improvement.
-We will continue to assess these actions will remediate the measures to ensure a robust control environment.
-The material weakness once management has performed its assessment of our internal controls over financial reporting including the remedial measures described above.
-The weakness will not be considered remediated however, until when the applicable controls operate have operated effectively for a sufficient period of time and management has concluded, through testing, that these controls are operating effectively performed adequate testing.
+We are committed to ongoing monitoring and improvement.
+We will continue to assess these measures to ensure a robust control environment.
+The material weakness will be considered remediated when the controls have operated effectively for a sufficient period and management has performed adequate testing.